-The baseline earnings estimates appear in column (1), defining disadvantaged tracts in terms of the share with low education, and in column (3), using instead the share black.
-There is no statistically significant evidence of longer-run (or contemporaneous) effects of minimum wages on average household earnings in disadvantaged tracts, and indeed the estimates are as likely to be negative as positive for the longer-run effects.
+The baseline earnings estimates appear in column (1), defining disadvantaged tracts in terms of the share with low education, and in columns (3) and (5), using instead the share black and the share single mothers.
+There is no statistically significant evidence of longer-run (or contemporaneous) effects of minimum wages on average household earnings in disadvantaged tracts, and indeed the estimates are more often negative than positive for the longer-run effects.

 Because both earnings and the minimum wage are measured in logs (as are the EITC and welfare benefit variables), the estimated coefficients can be interpreted as the elasticities with respect to the minimum wage in the most-disadvantaged tracts (per the estimator we use, relative to the effect in other tracts).
 This way of specifying the model and interpreting the magnitudes allows comparisons with minimum wage-earnings elasticities reported in other studies - although typically other studies estimate these for wages of low-skilled individuals, and focus only on short-term, contemporaneous effects.
 In the standard minimum wage literature, contemporaneous wage elasticities in the 0.1 to 0.2 range are not uncommon (e.g., Allegretto et al., 2011).
-Aside from the differences just noted, the elasticities we estimate include both hours and employment effects, and not just effects on wages, suggesting they should be lower and could be negative.38
+Aside from the differences just noted, the elasticities we estimate include both hours and employment effects, and not just effects on wages, suggesting they should be lower and could be negative - as indeed four of our six estimated contemporaneous minimum wage effects are, although all are close to zero.39

-For both the low education and the share black specifications, we find positive longer-run effects of the EITC.
+For the low education, share black, and share single mother specifications, we find positive longer-run effects of the EITC.
 The estimated effect is larger, and statistically significant, for disadvantaged tracts defined based on the share black, with an elasticity around 0.41.
-The contemporaneous effects are negative; this finding may reflect the fact that the EITC increases labor supply, which can depress market wages (Leigh, 2000),
+The contemporaneous effects are negative; this finding may reflect the fact that the EITC increases labor supply, which can depress market wages (Leigh, 2000).